gcrev93/NSBEIoT/1. Setup/mxchip.md

 <a name="Overview"></a>
 ## Overview ##

-Welcome to Cloud City!
-In this hands-on lab and the ones that follow, you will build a comprehensive IoT solution that demonstrates some of the very best features Microsoft Azure has to offer, including [IoT Hubs](https://azure.microsoft.com/services/iot-hub/), [Event Hubs](https://azure.microsoft.com/services/event-hubs/), [Azure Functions](https://azure.microsoft.com/services/functions/), [Stream Analytics](https://azure.microsoft.com/services/stream-analytics/), and [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
+Welcome to the Microsoft Internet of Things (IoT) Workshop!
+In this hands-on lab and the ones that follow, you will build a comprehensive IoT solution that demonstrates some of the very best features Microsoft Azure has to offer.
 The solution you build today will culminate into an Air-Traffic Control (ATC) app that shows simulated aircraft flying through an ATC sector and warns users when aircraft get too close to each other.

 ![A user interface for an Air Traffic Control Application with dots and heading information overlaid on a geographical map.
 Also includes summary statistics for all flights shown on the map, as well as attitude information for selected airplanes.](Images/atc-app.png)